Federal Direct Loans

 *Loan fee effective on all loans disbursed on or after October 1, 2020.

-Please visit Federal Student Aid for the most current rates
+Visit the Federal Student Aid website for the most current rates.

-You can apply for a federal loan through your Self-Service portal.
+You can apply for a federal loan through Self-Service.

 • Compare interest rates